bids-standard/bids-matlab/demos/README.md

 This shows how to use BIDS-MATLAB with SPM12 by running some of the tutorials from the SPM website by relying on BIDS-MATLAB for file querying.

-There is also an exmaple of how to extract confound information from fmriprep datasets to make it easier to analyse them with SPM.
+There is also an example of how to extract confound information from fmriprep datasets to make it easier to analyse them with SPM.

 The output should have a BIDS like structure like this: